-Discovery Profile defines the range of devices that you want to discover.
-You can create multiple discovery profiles, each for a different set of resources.
-You can save each profile and reuse it for future discoveries.
+The Discovery Profile specifies the range of devices that you want to discover, with multiple discovery profiles for different resource sets.
+Save a profile to be reused for future discoveries.

 - In the Discovery Profiles section, click Add.

-- On the Add Discovery Profile page, provide a suitable name in the Profile Name field.
+- In the Add Discovery Profile page, enter a descriptive name in the Profile Name field.

-- Select Smart Filters to select specific or all the services.
+- In Filter Criteria Type:, select Smart Filters to select specific or all the services.

 - Select Resources Filters to define the criteria and filter the resources.